Abdy1/Abdy1/README.md

 👋 Hi, I’m @Abdy

-👀 Full Stack Developer | Backend: Java | Frontend: Angular, React
+👀 Full Stack Developer | Java, Python, Typescript

 🌱 Currently working at one of the top banks in Ethiopia